Burt C. Hopkins

 Burt C. Hopkins (born February 7, 1954) is an American philosopher.
-He is an Associate Member of the University of Lille, Permanent Faculty member of the Summer School of Phenomenology and Phenomenological Philosophy, Ca' Foscari University of Venice, former Professor and Chair of Philosophy at Seattle University (1989-2016) and Permanent Secretary of the Husserl Circle.
+He is a Permanent Faculty member of the Summer School of Phenomenology and Phenomenological Philosophy, Ca' Foscari University of Venice, former Professor and Chair of Philosophy at Seattle University (1989-2016) and Permanent Secretary of the Husserl Circle.

-He has been visiting professor at the University of Nanjing, China (2013), visiting professor at the School for Advanced Studies in the Social Sciences (EHESS) and the Koyré Center, Paris, France (2015–17), Senior Fellow at the Sidney M. Edelstein Center for the History and Philosophy of Science, Technology and Medicine, he Hebrew University of Jerusalem (2018), visiting professor at École normale supérieure (Paris) and Paris Sciences et Lettres University (2021) and most recently Researcher at the Institute of Philosophy, Czech Academy of Sciences (2019-2020, 2022).
+He has been visiting professor at the University of Nanjing, China (2013), visiting professor at the School for Advanced Studies in the Social Sciences and the Koyré Center, Paris, France (2015–17), Senior Fellow at the Sidney M. Edelstein Center for the History and Philosophy of Science, Technology and Medicine, Hebrew University of Jerusalem (2018), visiting professor at École normale supérieure (Paris) and Paris Sciences et Lettres University (2021) and most recently Researcher at the Institute of Philosophy, Czech Academy of Sciences (2019-2020, 2022) and Professor, Faculty of Humanities, Charles University (Prague).

 Biography

 Hopkins earned his BA in philosophy from Allegheny College in Pennsylvania under the direction of James F. Sheridan, his MA in philosophy at Ohio University under the direction of Algis Mickūnas, and his Ph.D. in philosophy from DePaul University in Chicago under the direction of Parvis Emad.
 He is founding co-editor (with Steven Crowell) of The New Yearbook for Phenomenology and Phenomenological Philosophy.